csreuter/csreuter.github.io/_posts/2023-08-17-future-of-data-engineering.md

 ![Current Data Engineering Spectrum](/assets/img/data-eng-spectrum-current.png)

-Today the basic, new workloads are mostly being built with the modern data engineering pattern.
-Think of new companies setting up a warehouse, BI and analytics for small teams, analytics engineers, etc. Eventually, some of those workloads become more complex - meaning they data sources, SLAs, or requirements that mean the warehouse along is not enough.
+Today the basic, "modern" workloads are mostly being built with the modern data engineering pattern.
+Think of new companies setting up a warehouse, BI and analytics for small teams, analytics engineers, etc. Eventually, some of those workloads become more complex - meaning they data sources, SLAs, or requirements that mean the warehouse alone is not enough.
 Today, complex workloads are happening mostly outside of the warehouse, with the warehouse as primarily a destination for any transformed analytical data.

 Over time, these workloads will both shift left.
 Snowflake will consume even more new workloads, and traditional workloads will start to incorporate warehouses to a greater degree (more than just a source, or for a small number of transformations).
 Something like this: